torlenor/torlenor.github.io/_posts/2020-10-05-machine_learning_reinforment_learning_kalah_part1.markdown

 # Kalah

-Kalah [2] is a two-player game in the mancala family invented by William Julius Champion, Jr. in 1940.
+Kalah [2] is a two-player game in the Mancala family invented by William Julius Champion, Jr. in 1940.

 The game is played on a board and with a number of "seeds".
 The board has a certain number of small pits, called houses, on each side (usually 6, but we will also use 4) and a big pit, called the end zone, at each end.
 The objective  of the game is to capture more seeds than your opponent.